DiamondLightSource/httomo/docs/source/howto/process_lists/side_outputs/side_out.rst

     side_outputs:
       cor: centre_of_rotation

-One can see that :code:`side_outputs` here include a singular scalar value :code:`cor` with the :code:`centre_of_rotation` reference.
-The :code:`id` parameter here needed to refer to the method later.
+One can see that :code:`side_outputs` here includes a single value :code:`cor` with the :code:`centre_of_rotation` reference.
+The :code:`id` parameter here is needed to refer to the method later.

 Referring to the side output
 ############################

 The purpose of :code:`side_outputs` is to refer to it later, when some method(s) require the contained information in the reference.
-Consider this example then the reconstruction method refers to the centering method side outputs.
+Consider this example where the reconstruction method refers to the centering method's side outputs.
 The required information of :ref:`centering` is stored in the reference :code:`${{centering.side_outputs.centre_of_rotation}}`.

 .. code-block:: yaml
   :emphasize-lines: 4